All Products

 FAQ

-• Solution: Create a table in Hologres and change the mapped data type from TIMESTAMP to TIMESTAMPTZ.
+• Solution: Re-create the table and change the field type in Hologres to TIMESTAMPTZ.

 set timezone to 'Asia/Shanghai';

-• Why does the time data displayed in Hologres contain the value +08 after I synchronize the data from MySQL to Hologres?
+• Why does +08 appear in the time display after I synchronize data from MySQL to Hologres?

-• How do I modify the time zone setting in Java Database Connectivity (JDBC)?
+• How do I set the time zone in Java Database Connectivity (JDBC)?

-By default, the time zone displayed in JDBC is the same as that in Java Virtual Machine (JVM).
-If you want to modify the time zone setting in JDBC, use JDBC to connect to Hologres and execute the following statement:
+The time zone displayed in JDBC defaults to the Java Virtual Machine (JVM) time zone.
+To change the time zone display in JDBC, connect to JDBC and run the following SQL statement.

 set timezone = '+07';